veridonia/whitepaper/Whitepaper.md

 ### 4.1 Submission & Review Pipeline

 Veridonia evaluates each post that could appear in a community feed through a single, transparent pipeline that combines sortition (random sampling) and tiered majority voting.
 Random selection at each stage promotes fairness and diversity; tiering by rating concentrates final authority among proven reviewers without excluding broader participation.
 The mechanism scales with community size: as the population grows, random selection becomes harder to game; in very small communities the system collapses to a simpler single-stage vote.

+The structure of this pipeline is chosen to balance three goals: keep decisions representative of the broader community, minimise the number of people who need to vote on any given post, and keep decision latency compatible with a live feed.
+The concrete stages below are a minimal arrangement that preserves diversity in early checks while concentrating later effort on a smaller set of participants who have demonstrated reliable judgement.

 **Process Flow**